The Total Guide to Scientifically Supported Ways to Boost Your Immune System

 When the body has to deal with increased inflammation and widespread free radicals, there is less of a chance it can sufficiently correct a foreign that.
 For this reason, it is best to avoid foods that cause inflammation.
 Examples include high amounts of white sugar, high-fructose corn syrup, white flour, processed meat, and preservatives.

 Similarly, scientists also link obesity to an impaired immune system.
-In fact, the body can respond to increased levels of visceral fat (“belly fat”) the same way it might react to a bacterial infection.
-This lowers the chances your body will have the resources needed to fight actual infections.
 By eating a recommended diet and increasing physical activity, you can potentially keep body mass index (BMI) at a healthy level.

 How Does Physical Activity Help Support the Immune System?